xiaoella/find_my_laura_ashley/README.md

 - Level 1 Filtering: Filters listings based on title keywords, and creation timestamp.
 This script is designed to run once a week, so I only aim to fetch the listings that were created and posted within the last week.
 - Level 2 Filtering: Further filters the listings based on specific property values like whether it is a clothing, and its listed size.

-**Saving Data and Directory Management:** Saves the filtered listings along with their properties and associated images as .json files, and automatically creates directories based on the current date in order to organise the saved data.
+**Saving Data and Directory Management:** Saves the filtered listings along with their properties and associated images as json files, and automatically creates directories based on the current date in order to organise the saved data.

 **Sample output:**
 ```